Sample PhD Projects in Fundamental Particle Physics

 Lattice field theory provides non-perturbative methods to investigate strongly interacting quantum field theories (QFTs) through high-performance computing.
 PhD projects in the following areas will develop novel applications of this approach, and can involve collaboration with researchers in the US, UK, Europe and India.

 Supersymmetry plays prominent roles in modern theoretical physics, as a tool to better understand quantum field theory, as an ingredient in many proposed extensions of the standard model of particle physics, and as a means to study quantum gravity via holographic duality.
-Recent advances in lattice formulations of supersymmetric QFTs have enabled several new directions for investigations suitable for PhD projects.
+Recent advances in lattice formulations of supersymmetric QFTs enable several new projects suitable for PhD students.

 The anomalous magnetic moment of the muon, g-2, is at odds with the Standard Model.
 This hints at New Physics but the case is not yet conclusive.
 To settle this, new experiments are planned at Fermilab and in Japan, which will require a better theoretical determination of g-2.
 The project will be concerned with improving the hadronic contributions to g-2 by both perturbative and non-perturbative methods, including the use of experimental data for hadronic cross sections and computations within lattice gauge field theory.